On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Bribery Under Polynomial-Time Rules

-An important base for the correctness of the algorithm in the proof of Theorem~\ref{thm-appadd-av-poly} is that adding candidates in a vote does not change the scores of other candidates which allows us to solve the instance greedily.
-However, this is not the case in {\sav} and {\nsav} voting, where adding a candidate in a vote increases the score of this candidate but decreases the scores of other candidates in this vote.
-The difference of the behavior between {\av} and {\sav}/{\nsav} essentially distinguishes the complexity of the bribery problems under these rules.
+An essential foundation for the correctness of the algorithm in the proof of Theorem~\ref{thm-appadd-av-poly} is the observation that adding candidates in a vote does not change the scores of other candidates.
+This characteristic enables a greedy solution to the instance.
+However, in {\sav} and {\nsav} voting, the addition of a candidate in a vote increases the score of that candidate while decreasing the scores of other candidates in the same vote.
+This divergence in behavior between {\av} and {\sav}/{\nsav} fundamentally distinguishes the complexity of the bribery problems under these rules.

-\begin{theorem} {\pappadd{{\sav}}} and {\pappadd{{\nsav}}} are {\nph} even if $k=1$. \end{theorem}
+\begin{theorem} {\emph\pappadd{{\emph\sav}}} and {\emph\pappadd{{\emph\nsav}}} are {\emph\nph} even if $k=1$. \end{theorem}